DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Boss Fight Ideas.md

 [02-27 Meeting Notes](<./Meeting Notes/02-27 Meeting Notes.md>)

 # Firearm

 The boss is gonna use the standard pistol.
-However,
+However, we need a clear and easy way to telegraph that the enemy is about to shoot.
+We also need to make sure it is easy enough for the player to dodge the enemy attack.

+- Honestly, using the existing code in the Shooting attack script might suffice.
+Like the enforcer / lesion ranged enemies, we can use an animation event to show that the enemy is shooting.

 # Neuro / Vital Powers